PUNCH-Cyber/stoq/CONTRIBUTING.md

 ### Security Disclosures

 If you find a security vulnerability, do NOT open an issue.
-Email stoq @ punchcyber.com instead.
+Email info @ punchcyber.com instead.

 ### Other Bug Disclosures